-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.
-Credit reporting agencies use your history of paying loans to create this score.
+Because we live in a computer-driven society, it should come as no surprise that your ability to repay your mortgage boils down to one number.
+Credit reporting agencies use your payment history in order to build your FICO score.

-Each of the three credit reporting agencies has its own formula for building your credit score.
+The three credit reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to build a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to build your score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you hold?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-To raise your FICO score, you've got to obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+In order to raise your FICO score, you've got to get the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the first FICO score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
 Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.